Advanced Usage

 File aliasing

-The tesseract command can take care of passing data from local disk (or any fsspec-compatible resource, like HTTP, FTP, S3 Buckets, and so on) to a Tesseract via the @ syntax.
+The tesseract CLI can load data from local disk or any fsspec-compatible resource (HTTP, FTP, S3, etc.) using the @ syntax.

 tesseract run filereference apply \